AnyLog-co/documentation/training/advanced/Network Setup - Policies.md

 ```

 ### Background Process
-When deploying an AnyLog container, 2 things happen in the background during start up.
-The AnyLog gets associated with the
+When deploying an AnyLog container, the AnyLog instance needs to be configured such that:

 correct paths, and license key gets activated (if set).

 1. Directories get declared and created, with values that are preset in the [Dockerfile](../../deployments/Support/Dockerfile).